-Trigger LogicTM (for more information, see page 4.1 "Reviewing the probe settings") is a method that allows the user to view and select all available mode settings in order to customise a probe to suit a specific application.
+Trigger Logic (for more information, see page 4.1, "Reviewing the probe settings") is a method that allows the user to view and select all available mode settings in order to customise a probe to suit a specific application.
 Trigger Logic is activated by battery insertion and uses a sequence of stylus deflections (triggering) to systematically lead the user through the available choices to allow selection of the required mode options.

-A Probe Setup app is available that simplifies this process with clear, interactive instructions and informative videos and is available for download on the following app stores.
+A Probe Setup app is available that simplifies this process with clear, interactive instructions and informative videos and is available for download on the App Store and Google Play.